aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Environment set up.md

 Please run  lein figwheel  to start the ClojureScript compiler and reload the page.
 ```

 We can see a response, that means our backend part is working.
 And that message says that we need to compile our clientside code to make it work.
 Let's run the suggestet command `lein figwheel` in a new terminal window and see what will happen.
-If everything went fine after refreshing the browser we should see a different page with that phrase:
+If everything went fine after refreshing the browser we should see a page with that phrase:

 ```
 Congratulations, your Luminus site is ready!
 ```

+Great!
+It seems everything is working.
+But we forgot about our database.
+But before we test it lets have a look at our project structure.